etsoukanara/graphtempo-structure/README.md

 # graphtempo-structure
-Extended version of GraphTempo paper implementing structure aggregation
+Extended version of the GraphTempo framework implementing structure aggregation

 # graphtempo-structure

 The code repository for the following paper:

-## Exploring....
+## The GraphTempo Framework for Exploring the Evolution of a Graph through Pattern Aggregation

 Evangelia Tsoukanara, Georgia Koloniari, and Evaggelia Pitoura.
-Exploring.....
+The GraphTempo Framework for Exploring the Evolution of a Graph through Pattern Aggregation

 ## Abstract
 >